 You can help keep Denver’s electric transit history alive by becoming a member and a volunteer.
 Click here for more details and like us on Facebook for the most up-to-date information.

-May 20-23: The Platte Valley Trolley is closed today.
+The Platte Valley Trolley at Confluence Park

+Our operators are very knowledgeable about the history of the area in which we operate and delight in relating some interesting facts which even some of the locals don’t know.
+Where can you go and what can you see and do on the Platte Valley Trolley?
 Join us for an enjoyable ride back in time before the Interstate and jet planes, back to the time when Grandma was a girl being courted by Grandpa as they took a ride on a Breezer!
-As our Trolley is an open-air “Breezer”, weather is a factor and we may not operate should the weather be very unfavorable.
+As our Trolley is an open-air “Breezer,” weather is a factor and we may not operate should the weather be unfavorable.

 If you would like to join the Denver Tramway Heritage Society, fill out and mail us your membership application.
 If you live in the Denver area and would like to learn to operate our Trolley, call the office, e-mail us, or contact our volunteer coordinator and we will set up a training day for you.
 Volunteers act as ambassadors to the city of Denver, taking visitors on a tour back into the history of the city and providing a window into how Denver came to be the growing city it is today.
 It’s really fun…join us!

 This is a photo of the original Denver Tramways sightseeing car sitting in front of the famous Brown Place Hotel.
 The picture was taken about 1906 and was used on the cover of sheet music entitled “Seeing Denver.”
 The fare back then was 50 cents for a two-hour/25-mile trip.
 While we cannot duplicate the original route, our “Breezer” proudly carries on the same tradition — come ride with us!